openline-ai/openline.ai/docs/guides/cli-openline-dev.md

 FLAGS
     -a, --all       Start all Openline applications
+    -t, --tag       Version tag of the customerOS images to deploy.
+                    Default: latest
     -v, --verbose   Show all output of the command in the terminal
 ```

+Release tag options:

+- Default is to deploy the latest release build using `--tag latest`
+- If you'd like the bleeding edge, you can run `--tag otter` which includes all the latest pull requests
+- If you'd like to run a previous release version, check out all [release tags][release]

 ## `openline dev status`